|IPPW 2019 Activity||Key Date|

 Innovative Concepts for Exploration

-Conveners: Carrie Rhoades, Dmitriy Shutin, Gilles Bailet, and Siddharth Krishnamoorthy
+Conveners: Robert Dillman, Dmitriy Shutin, Gilles Bailet, and Siddharth Krishnamoorthy

 This session invites abstracts on new and innovative mission concepts, scientific instruments, and technologies for solar system exploration.
 Innovative concepts may discuss new techniques of studying solar system bodies or ways to reduce mission risk and/or life cycle costs.
 Mission concepts may be small probes that augment a primary spacecraft’s mission, missions of opportunity, or standalone missions.